Getting started

 2. Follow the rules

-The Green Book is our guide to what you can and can’t do as a TAGA tenant .
-The Green Book can be found on this website.
+The License agreement you will sign is our guide to what you can and can’t do as a TAGA tenant.
+You will get your License agreement once you have paid your yearly fee.
 Have a read and then you will understand what is required for everything to run smoothly.

 Lets Get started